PROGRAM AMENDMENTS, SUSPENSIONS, AND DELETIONS (CTE)

 - Notifying employers, workforce development organizations and other community stakeholder

-To reinstate a program within the three year period, the college must submit a letter of request, signed by the chief academic officer or president, to CCWD.
+To reinstate a program within the three year period, the college must submit a letter of request, signed by the chief academic officer or president, to CCWD-ODE.
 An updated curriculum plan for the program must be submitted with the letter of intent to reinstate the program.
 The updated curriculum plan must follow the amendment parameters.